 Legacy Track of the Week: Jay Rock ft J Cole - OSOM

-“Promethazine in a baby bottle, meditating on daily dollars, lately problems, stem from my bitch cause she know I still fuck with my baby mama, so there be drama” Cole continues his streak of memorable features and honestly that’s always been one of the best versions of Cole, perhaps right even next to mixtape Cole or even perhaps miscellaneous Cole.
-Then again this verse is very reminiscent of the content found on his latest album KOD, taken to another level with the music video that leaves us to wonder if we’re ever going to see more of acting Cole, a medium that one would suggest Cole would excel in considering the depths of his artistry.
-All the same it would be remiss not to mention that Jay Rock also holds his own and then some, that along with Sir on background vocals officially cements this as a Top 5 TDE/Dreamville moment to date.
+"Promethazine in a baby bottle, meditating on daily dollars, lately problems, stem from my bitch cause she know I still fuck with my baby mama, so there be drama" Cole continues his streak of memorable features and, honestly, that's always been one of the best versions of Cole, perhaps right even next to mixtape Cole or even perhaps miscellaneous Cole.
+Then again, this verse is very reminiscent of the content found on his latest album KOD, taken to another level with the music video that leaves us to wonder if we're ever going to see more of acting Cole, a medium that one would suggest he'd excel in considering the depths of his artistry.
+All the same, it would be wrong not to mention that Jay Rock also holds his own and then some, that along with Sir on background vocals officially cements this as a Top 5 TDE/Dreamville moment to date.

 Freeway - Intro

 “I was going to school wearing clothes from my Father, had to post up with the stickers that a stigmata?
 If you don't hustle where I live, then you don't get nada” The essence of State Property is alive and well and Freeway is back with his 6th official studio album (not including classic mixtapes like The Roc Boys or The Stimulus Package) and right out the gate it’s clear he’s not playing around.
 Then again he’s always been consistent and it’s been great to see the longevity, where now under the Roc Nation imprint he seems poised to build on his legacy for many years to come.